 North Carolina Motorcycle Insurance

 The Division of Motor Vehicles (DMV) requires motorcycle owners to prove they can handle the possible expenses associated with riding a motorcycle.
-In the state of North Carolina cyclist can establish financial responsibility by having acceptable levels of vehicle liability insurance.
+In the state of North Carolina, a cyclist can establish financial responsibility by having acceptable levels of vehicle liability insurance.
 Having insurance for your motorcycle allows you to ride legally on state roads.

 If you are not sure whether your ride is a motorcycle and needs insurance, call the DMV at (919)715-7000 and you will find out.